zebrunner/carina/docs/configuration.md

 Configuration.get(Parameter.BROWSER)
 ```

 All the project configuration properties are located in a **_config.properties** file.
-In the table below we are providing the description of most of the parameters:
+In the table below we are providing a description of most of the parameters:
 <table>
 	<tr>
 		<th>Attribute</th>